dukt/social/README.md

 ### Third-party

-The following gateways are provided as Craft plugins:
+The following providers are provided as Craft plugins:

 - [GitHub](https://dukt.net/craft/github) by [Dukt](https://dukt.net/)
 - [LinkedIn](https://dukt.net/craft/linkedin) by [Dukt](https://dukt.net/)

-Once installed, the gateway will appear in Social Login's settings.
+Once installed, the provider will appear in Social Login's settings.

-You can add support for a custom gateway by creating a Craft plugin compatible with Social Login.
+You can add support for a custom provider by creating a Craft plugin compatible with Social Login.

-If you have developed a social gateway and want it to be added to this list, please contact us as: [support@dukt.net](mailto:support@dukt.net)
+If you have developed a social provider and want it to be added to this list, please contact us as: [support@dukt.net](mailto:support@dukt.net)

-### Creating a gateway
+### Creating a provider

-More detailed instructions are upcoming for helping you creating your own custom social gateways.
+More detailed instructions are upcoming for helping you creating your own custom social providers.

-For now, you can still take a look at GitHub's integration to see how a Craft plugin can add a social gateway.
+For now, you can still take a look at GitHub's integration to see how a Craft plugin can add a social provider.

 ## Installation